 A temporary self sustained arc is self sustained but it stops by itself even though the external power is still available.

 A permanent self sustained arc is an arc that does not stop while the external power is available.
 A possible outcome of this type of arc, if the external power is not quickly removed is that the intense current heat in the vicinity of the secondary arc creates a very highly conductive path by pyrolizing materials around the discharge site.
 When this conductive path is created, power is diverted from the arc and the arcing site cools.
-A stable permanent short circuit may remain through the pyrolized material.
+A stable permanent short circuit can remain through the pyrolized material.

 Discharge thresholds